kinow/autosubmit/docs/source/tutorial.rst

     ## If not specified, defaults to once
     # RUNNING = once
     ## Specifies that job has only to be run after X dates, members or chunk.
 A job will always be created for the last
-    ## If not specified, defaults to once
+    ## If not specified, defaults to 1
     # FREQUENCY = 3
+    ## Specifies if a job with FREQUENCY > 1 has only to wait for all the jobs in the previous chunks on its period or just
+    ## for the ones in the chunk it is going to execute
+    ## If not specified, defaults to True
+    # WAIT = False
     ## Defines if job is only to be executed in reruns.
 If not specified, defaults to false.
     # RERUN_ONLY = False
     ## Defines jobs needed to be rerun if this job is going to be rerunned